 Dr. Samantha Fecich Assistant Professor of Education at Grove City College

-Asynchronous—Happens on your own schedule.
+Asynchronous— happens on your schedule.
 It is flexible and self-guided.

 Synchronous—Learning happens at the same time.
-Everyone meets together at a certain time/ date/ place (virtual or face to face).
+Everyone meets at a particular time/ date/ place (virtual or face to face).

 Collaboration—Working together to achieve a common goal.
-This is a 21st-century goal that our students need to do as a result of education.
+This is a 21st-century goal that our students need to do due to education.